 Some prenatal tests are screening tests, while others are to help make a diagnosis.
 A screening test is done if there is a risk of a problem.
 A diagnostic test can tell if a specific problem is present.

-The different types of prenatal testing include:
+The different types of prenatal testing are:

 In a blood test, blood is drawn from your arm using a syringe.
 It is sent to a lab for evaluation.
 Blood tests check for: